-(1 Samuel 1:13) Now Hannah, she spake in her heart; only her lips moved, but her voice was not heard: therefore Eli thought she had been drunken.
+(1 Samuel 1:13) As for Hannah, she was speaking in her heart, only her lips were moving, but her voice was not heard.
+So Eli thought she was drunk.

 Hannah's silent praying while her mouth moved was so unusual that Eli thought she was drunk.
 He could not hear her voice, so he made a wrong deduction-thinking the worst of her.